Queensland Australian Football League: Former clubs

-Premierships

-List of premiers
+Premiers

-The complete list of premiers teams is detailed below:

-In 2010, the QAFL competition was disbanded and its teams became part of the NEAFL Northern conference.In 2014, the QAFL competition resumed with several former clubs of the NEAFL being relegated to the competition along with several newly promoted teams.
+The complete list of premiers teams is detailed below: In 2010, the QAFL competition was disbanded and its teams became part of the NEAFL Northern conference.In 2014, the QAFL competition resumed with several former clubs of the NEAFL being relegated to the competition along with several newly promoted teams.

-List of premiers (All Grades)
+Seniors

+All grades

 The complete list of premiers teams in all grades is detailed below.